kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	J. Squamous cell carcinoma

 ### Q184
-A 64-year-old man presents with a circumscribed scaly plaque approximately 4 cm in diameter on the right calf.
-Histological examination shows full-thickness epidermal dysplasia.
+A 64-year-old man presents with a circumscribed scaly plaque approximately 4 cm in diameter on the *right calf*.
+Histological examination shows *full-thickness* epidermal dysplasia.
-#### Answer: D. Keratoacanthoma - ?
+#### Answer: D. Keratoacanthoma - *FALSE* = B. Bowen's disease
+- *Full-thickness* epidermal dysplasia is characteristic of Bowen's disease
+	- Most common on lower limbs

 ### Q185
-A 52-year-old man presents with an irregularly pigmented plaque on the left cheek, which has been increasing in size and was initially uniformly pigmented.
+A 52-year-old man presents with an irregularly pigmented plaque on the *left cheek*, which has been increasing in size and was initially *uniformly pigmented*.
-#### Answer: F. Malignant melanoma - ?
+#### Answer: F. Malignant melanoma - *FALSE* = E. Lentigo maligna
+- Change in pigmentation is common in *lentigo maligna*
+	- 90% of these occur on the face

 ### Q186
-An 84-year-old man presents with an enlarging painless ulcer with everted edges on the back of his neck.
-It has been bleeding intermittently.
+An 84-year-old man presents with an enlarging painless ulcer with *everted edges* on the back of his neck.
+It has been *bleeding intermittently*.
-#### Answer: J. Squamous cell carcinoma - ?
+#### Answer: J. Squamous cell carcinoma - TRUE
+- Squamous cell carcinoma is most common on *sun-exposed areas*
+	- Frequently *bleeds* and is characterised by an *everted edge*

 ### Q187
-A 65-year-old woman presents with a 1-month history of an ulcer over the angle of the mandible with a rolled pearly edge.
+A 65-year-old woman presents with a 1-month history of an ulcer over the angle of the mandible with a *rolled pearly edge*.
-#### Answer: A. Basal cell carcinoma - ?
+#### Answer: A. Basal cell carcinoma - TRUE
+- Basal cell carcinoma is characterised by a *rolled pearly edge*
+- It does not tend to bleed as often as a squamous cell carcinoma

 ===